 Blueprint: Egg Fling.
-In this challenge two players must work efficiently together as a team; otherwise their chances of winning will be scrambled.
-The first player will remove an egg from the egg carton, and then use an egg spatula to fling the egg across the stage to their teammate.
-The second player must successfully catch the egg and place it into a mixing bowl.
-To successfully complete the challenge, the team must transfer 6 eggs from the egg carton to the mixing bowl in 60 seconds.
+In this challenge two players work together as a team.
+The 1st player will remove an egg from the egg carton, and then use an egg spatula to fling the egg across the stage to their partner.
+The 2nd player must catch the egg and place it in a bowl.
+To complete the challenge, the team must transfer 6 eggs from the egg carton to the mixing bowl in 60 seconds.